26-year-old who posed as high schooler is charged with sex crimes: Nebraska police

 It’s not yet clear how Scheich managed to re-enroll himself in high school, and Lincoln Public Schools said in a statement that it is reviewing the enrollment procedures.

-The school district has contacted families and police said Thursday they are still working to determine extent of the alleged crimes.
+The school district has contacted families, and police said Thursday they are still working to determine the extent of the alleged crimes.